Skip to content

 • logfiles: List of log files.

-• ignore: File path filter using glob rules; files matching any condition will not be collected.
+• ignore: File path filtering, using glob rules.
+Any file that matches will not be collected.

 • source: Data source.